Offbeat Meru Camp

-Camera’s, laptops, IPod's can be charged in the evenings when the power is on
+Camera’s, laptops, phones and IPod's can be charged in the evenings when the power is on

 Days are tailored to suit guest's requirements.
 Activities include day and evening game drives, bush breakfasts and sundowners, evening walks with armed guards, fishing in the local rivers and visits to the local Boran community.
 This area of Kenya gets quite hot during the dry season.
 After an active morning in the bush there's no better feeling than coming back to camp and cooling off in the stunning infinity swimming pool watching the wildlife as it comes to drink from the Bisanadi River below you.

 All our guides at Offbeat Meru Camp are Maasai and have first knowledge of Meru and Bisanadi, for more information on our guides please meet the guides in the Guiding Section of the website.
 Also please take a look at our Offbeat Meru video.

 Seasons – Offbeat Meru Camp closes for the rains in late April and May and for November